Vanessa Tsehaye

-Vanessa Tsehaye (formerly Vanessa Berhe) is Swedish–Eritrean human rights activist.
+Vanessa Tsehaye (formerly Vanessa Berhe) is a Swedish–Eritrean human rights activist.

 Early life

 Vanessa Tsehaye was born to Eritrean parents in 1996 in Sweden, where she grew up.
-In 2001, Vanessa was told about the arrest of her maternal uncle Seyoum Tsehaye, a former head of Eritrean public television Eri-TV.
-Vanessa describes being perplexed by the arrest.
+In 2001, Tsehaye was told about the arrest of her maternal uncle Seyoum Tsehaye, a former head of Eritrean public television Eri-TV.
+Tsehaye describes being perplexed by the arrest.
 She started to collect money at her high school, hoping to pay for a rescue flight to Eritrea.
 These events catalyzed her interest in campaigning for Eritrean human rights.

 Education and early career

 Vanessa graduated in law from SOAS University of London c.2019.
 She served as an assistant producer for The Listening Post from June 2018 to January 2020.